The current state of behavioral health billing in the US

 - Administrative tasks, such as scheduling/re-scheduling or setting up recurring appointments, can be automated easily and conveniently

-- Practice Analysis & Custom Workflow: We analyze the provider’s practice workflow and offer a custom solution to align with their requirements.
+- Practice analysis & custom workflow: We analyze the provider’s practice workflow and offer a custom solution to align with their requirements.
 We also provide suggestions for workflow optimization to bring better RCM results.

-- Insurance and Patient Self-Pay Management: Balancing insurance claims and self-pay options can be difficult.
+- Insurance and patient self-pay management: Balancing insurance claims and self-pay options can be difficult.
 Our technology makes it easy to manage both payment options, and our team ensures that this process remains efficient, enhancing provider cash flow.

-By partnering with blueBriX for outsourced RCM services, providers not only benefit from blueEHR’s robust features but also gain the advantage of a team with deep technical expertise and industry knowledge.
+By partnering with blueBriX for outsourced RCM services, providers not only benefit from the robust features but also gain the advantage of a team with deep technical expertise and industry knowledge.
 This combination reduces administrative burdens and ensures a highly efficient RCM process, leading to better financial outcomes for healthcare providers.